Day 68: Maureillas Las Illas to Figueres - Grampies Grand Return to France: Summer 2024 - CycleBlaze

 We always like the wedge shaped buildings.

 We noticed these birds up high, and were impressed by their numbers.
-They were starlings, but looked a little different.
+We thought they were starlings, but they looked a little different from what we had seen before.

 We chose a restaurant in the City Hall square, and feel we struck it lucky.
 What we got was not only what Dodie loves, but really just what our systems need at this point.
 On Dodie's plate (top) was not only the well prepared salmon, but also perfectly cooked asparagus, red pepper, carrot, and a very sweet onion.
 For me there was a fried egg, seldom seen when in France, a salad with very tasty olives and a good tomato, and "lomo" - pork filet.
 These dishes were in the 12 euro range - great!